IllinoisTax Credit Scholarship

 Families are strongly encouraged to familiarize themselves with the Tax Credit Scholarship Program material in order to be fully prepared to take advantage of this exciting opportunity.
 Updated information will be posted on a regular basis.

-Once your tax credit application is approved, you will be issued a Contribution Authorization Certificate that must be submitted, along with your donation, to the SGO within 60 days.
+- Once your tax credit application is approved, you will be issued a Contribution Authorization Certificate that must be submitted, along with your donation, to the SGO within 60 days.
 An option to designate your donation to a school or subset of schools (including Marian Catholic) will be available when you make your donation to the Scholarship Granting Organization.

 Specific questions regarding Tax Credit Scholarships can be directed to Sr. Judine Hilbing, OP, Director of Scholarships/Tuition Assistance at 708-996-4624, firstname.lastname@example.org.